 Conclusions: Reproducibility of BI-RADS density determinations in U.S. community practice does not appear to be ideal.
-When considering all four breast density categories (a, b, c, or d), between one in five to one in three women were reclassified at their next screening exam.
-More importantly, mammograms from 12.6 to 18.7 percent of women were reclassified into a different overall combined category (i.e., from "non-dense" to "dense" or vice versa) at their next screening exam when read by the same or a different radiologist, which may introduce confusion or reduce confidence among women receiving mandated breast density notifications.
-This would affect certainty of any recommendation for adjunctive screening of women identified as having dense breasts.
+Mammograms from 12.6 to 18.7 percent of women were reclassified into a different overall combined category (i.e., from "non-dense" to "dense" or vice versa) at their next screening exam when read by the same or a different radiologist, which may introduce confusion or reduce confidence among women receiving mandated breast density notifications.
+This would affect certainty of any recommendation for supplemental screening of women identified as having dense breasts.
 Studies identifying more accurate and reproducible methods of identifying women with dense breasts are needed.
-There were no published studies of important longer-term clinical outcomes of adjunctive screening.
-In general, adjunctive screening of women with dense breasts will lead to the identification of more breast cancers (mostly invasive), but may be associated with higher recall rates and additional biopsies.
-Whether cancers identified by adjunctive screening have better outcomes and how many of them represent cancers that would not otherwise become clinically apparent (over-diagnosis) cannot be determined from the studies published to date.
-There is a need for rigorous comparative studies of adjunctive screening for women with dense breasts for all modalities.
-In particular, literature on ABUS, digital breast tomosynthesis, and harms of notification and recommendation for adjunctive screening is limited.
+There were no published studies of important longer-term clinical outcomes of supplemental screening.
+In general, supplemental screening of women with dense breasts will lead to the identification of more breast cancers (mostly invasive), but may be associated with higher recall rates and additional biopsies.
+Whether cancers identified by supplemental screening have better outcomes and how many of them represent cancers that would not otherwise become clinically apparent (overdiagnosis) cannot be determined from the studies published to date.
+Rigorous comparative studies of supplemental screening for women with dense breasts including clinical outcomes beyond breast cancer diagnosis are needed for all modalities.